 So does it help you directly?
 The answer would be no. While Bluetooth 5.0 is backward compatible if you are using Bluetooth accessories that were designed for an older version of Bluetooth, you will not experience any of the new features.
 You need to buy new Bluetooth 5.0-enabled peripherals to get the best out of this Windows 10 Stack.

-For a Bluetooth-enabled device or accessory to work with your PC that’s running Windows 10, the device needs to use one of the supported Bluetooth profiles below.
-To find out what profiles your Bluetooth device supports, check the documentation that came with it or visits the manufacturer’s website.
+For a Bluetooth-enabled device or accessory to work with your PC that’s running Windows 11/10, the device needs to use one of the supported Bluetooth profiles below.
+To find out what profiles your Bluetooth device supports, check the documentation that came with it or visit the manufacturer’s website.

-Windows 10 v1803 supports Bluetooth version 5.0 and the following Bluetooth user profiles:
+Windows 10 v1803 and later, and Windows 11 supports Bluetooth version 5.0 and the following Bluetooth user profiles:

 - Advanced Audio Distribution Profile (A2DP 1.2)

 - Audio/Video Control Transport Protocol Target (AVCTP 1.4)

 - Battery Service over GATT Profile (1.0)